 There has been no shortage of missing-person cases in New Hampshire over the last couple of months.
 The following instance came to my attention when it first surfaced but for some reason I didn’t perform a reading at that time.

-Mike McCain, a 29-year-old Manchester, NH man, has been missing since April 20 and was last seen in Nashua after leaving a nightclub where a fight occurred.
+Mike McClain, a 29-year-old Manchester, NH man, has been missing since April 20 and was last seen in Nashua after leaving a nightclub where a fight occurred.

 I decided to perform both my “Train to Nowhere” and my “World of Hurt” missing person spreads to see if I can learn anything about his possible whereabouts and what may have happened to him.
 For the first reading, I used the Waite-Smith Centennial Edition with reversals; for the second one, I used the Albano-Waite RWS without reversals.
 I typically select a Knight as the Significator for individuals between the ages of 25 and 45, so in the first spread I chose the Knight of Swords due to Mike’s criminal justice background.
 The Significator in the second spread, which is drawn randomly, was the Knight of Pentacles.

 The Knight of Swords appeared in the first pile of the “Train to Nowhere” spread, in the “Locomotive” position, which is titled “Purposely absent; moving about.”
 This shows that, wherever Mike went, he did so by his own choice, at least initially.
 However, the cards surrounding the Knight of Swords tell a more sinister story.